Daniel N. Nightingale

 Bar and Court Admissions

 Daniel Nightingale represents clients in high-stakes appeals and commercial litigation nationwide.
 He primarily helps clients navigate challenging cases on appeal and through major motions practice.
 Dan has briefed and argued cases in courts across the country, including the U.S. Supreme Court and four federal circuit courts.
+In fact, one of his amicus briefs was quoted in a 2022 Supreme Court concurrence.

 In addition to his appellate practice, Dan also regularly supports trial teams with high level strategy, pre- and post-trial briefing, and complex legal analysis in order to maximize favorable results.
 He has also delivered opening statements, examined witnesses, and argued critical motions at trial.